oamg/leapp-repository/docs/source/target-userspace-creator.md

 is used as the root of the container using the `-D` option.

-#### An important detail in how is the Scrach container set up
+#### An important detail in how is the Scratch container set up
 If we attempt to perform the actual download and installation of the target userspace, having the scratch container set up as described above, as
 ```
 dnf install --installroot /var/lib/leapp/elXuserspace dnf
 ```